njleonzhang/vue-data-tables/docs/en-us/actionCol.md

 }
 ```

-> The 2 `props` in the above definition is used to pass props to  [el-table-column](http://element.eleme.io/#/zh-CN/component/table#table-attributes) and [el-button](http://element.eleme.io/#/zh-CN/component/button#attributes) respectively.
-Similar to <a href='/#/basic?id=pass-props-to-the-embedded-el-table'>table-props</a>, we suggest write the js property in `camelCase`
+> The 2 `props` in the above definition is used to pass props to  [el-table-column](http://element.eleme.io/#/en-US/component/table#table-column-attributes) and [el-button](http://element.eleme.io/#/en-US/component/button#attributes) respectively.
+Similar to [table-props](en-us/basic.md?id=pass-props-to-the-embedded-el-table), we suggest write the js property in `camelCase`

-In the following example, label of action column is set to `Actionsssssss`; content align of action column is set to `center`; 2 buttons are defined with callback functions; the first button is set to primary type with icon `el-icon-edit`
+In the following example, label of action column is set to `Actionsssssss`; content align of action column is set to `center`; 2 buttons are defined with callback functions; the first button is set to primary type with icon `el-icon-edit`.

 ```html
 /*vue*/